Tabai River

-The Tabai River is a river in northern part of Western Papua, Papua province, Indonesia.
+The Tabai River is a river in Central Papua, Indonesia.

 Geography

 The river flows in the northern area of Papua with predominantly tropical rainforest climate (designated as Af in the Köppen-Geiger climate classification).
 The annual average temperature in the area is 22 °C. The warmest month is August, when the average temperature is around 24 °C, and the coldest is September, at 20 °C. The average annual rainfall is 5543 mm.
 The wettest month is April, with an average of 550 mm rainfall, and the driest is January, with 263 mm rainfall.